fr33s0ul/Purple-Parallax/README.md

 - Expand a branch, activate **Collapse**, and confirm the URL hash resets to the macro-bucket view (focus ID cleared).
 Use **Back** to return to the expanded view and ensure the stack navigation restores the prior hash and layout.

+## Accessibility audit

+- Automated `axe`/Lighthouse checks cannot be executed inside the container because outbound npm registry requests are blocked (`E403`).
+Run `npx @axe-core/cli http://localhost:4173/index.html` and `npx lighthouse http://localhost:4173/index.html --only-categories=accessibility --chrome-flags="--headless --no-sandbox"` locally to capture scores.
+- Manual review after the keyboard and screen-reader updates confirms:
+  - All primary controls (canvas, filters, outline, help modal) are reachable via keyboard focus order.
+  - The onboarding and shortcut modals trap focus and announce their content.
+  - The new screen-reader outline exposes a fully textual, collapsible navigation tree.
+- Remaining exceptions:
+  - The minimap interactions are still pointer-driven; rely on the keyboard navigation controls and Reset/Center actions when using assistive tech.
+  - Canvas relationships are conveyed visually; screen-reader users should rely on the outline/list alternatives until richer textual descriptions are authored.

 ## Future work

 - Evaluate higher-scale renderers such as [`d3-force`](https://github.com/d3/d3-force), [`force-graph`](https://github.com/vasturiano/force-graph), or [`react-force-graph`](https://github.com/vasturiano/react-force-graph) if the taxonomy grows to 10k+ nodes.